hgrange/cp4waiops-deployer/README.md

 1. Fill-in the remaining fields

-	1. Geograpy: whetever is closest to you
+	1. Geograpy: whatever is closest to you
 	2. Worker node count: 5
 	3. Flavour: b3c.16x64
 	4. OpenShift Version: 4.10